-In general, when bacteria are internalized into the early phagosome (pH ~6) of the phagocyte, it undergoes a fusion with lysosomes to form phagolysosomes where V-ATPase is accumulated, accompanied by a pH drop to 4-5.^[91, 92] Thereby, pH is an obvious potential trigger for stimuli-responsive drug release from DDSs.^[93] Some polymers are designed for pH-responsive release drugs, such as poly(diethylaminoethyl methacrylate) (PDEAEMA),^[94] poly(methacrylic acid) (PMAA)^[95] and poly(2-(diisopropylamino)ethyl methacrylate) (PDPA).^[96] Alternatively, the presence of acid cleavable linkage in the polymer backbone (e.g., hydrazone,^[39] schiff base,^[97] oxime,^[98] acetal/ketal moieties,^[99] and ortho esters^[100]) can accelerate the hydrolysis of the polymer to release drugs at acidic pH.
+In general, when bacteria are internalized into the early phagosome (pH \approx 6) of the phagocyte, it undergoes a fusion with lysosomes to form phagolysosomes where V-ATPase is accumulated, accompanied by a pH drop to 4-5.^[91,92] Thereby, pH is an obvious potential trigger for stimuli-responsive drug release from DDSs.^[93] Some polymers are designed for pH-responsive release drugs, such as poly(diethylaminoethyl methacrylate) (PDEAEMA),^[94] poly(methacrylic acid) (PMAA),^[95] and poly(2-(diisopropylamino)ethyl methacrylate) (PDPA).^[96] Alternatively, the presence of acid cleavable linkage in the polymer backbone (e.g., hydrazone,^[39] schiff base,^[97] oxime,^[38] acetal/ketal moieties,^[99] and ortho esters^[100]) can accelerate the hydrolysis of the polymer to release drugs at acidic pH.

-As shown in Figure 6A, a pH-responsive DDS P(ManAm-co-DAAm-hydrazone-INH-co-DPAEMA) was synthesized through a polymerization of three monomers, hydrazone bond-linked INH, diisopropylaminoethyl methacrylate (DPAEMA) and acrylamided mannose (ManAm).^[101] THP-1 macrophages could specifically endocytose the DDS via mannose receptors.
+As shown in Figure 6A, a pH-responsive DDS P(ManAm-co-DAAm-hydrazone-INH-co-DPAEMA) was synthesized through a polymerization of three monomers, hydrazone bond-linked INH, diisopropylaminoethyl methacrylate (DPAEMA) and acrylamided mannose (ManAm).[101]
+THP-1 macrophages could specifically endocytose the DDS via mannose receptors.
 The hydrazone bond in the DDS was stable at extracellular pH (7.4), while it would be hydrolyzed to release INH in acidic phagolysosomes after the DDS was specifically endocytosed by THP-1 macrophages.
 The DDS increased intracellular INH concentrations, showing an increased antimicrobial activity against intracellular BCG M. bovis bacteria compared to free INH.
-Convertine et al. constructed a polymer brush with pH-responsive properties by RAFT polymerization.^[94] The antibiotic ceftazidime was loaded into the polymer brushes and self-assembled into a DDS to clear intracellular Burkholderia thailandensis.^[102] Upon internalization by RAW264.7 macrophages, the tertiary amine of DEAEMA residues protonated and increased the positive charge density inside the DDS within the phagolysosomes.
+Convertine and co-workers constructed a polymer brush with pH-responsive properties by RAFT polymerization.^[94] The antibiotic ceftazidime was loaded into the polymer brushes and self-assembled into a DDS to clear intracellular Burkholderia thailandensis.^[102] Upon internalization by RAW264.7 macrophages, the tertiary amine of DEAEMA residues protonated and increased the positive charge density inside the DDS within the phagolysosomes.
 This led to electrostatic repulsion between adjacent polymer chains.
 When sufficient charge density was reached, the DDS destabilized and thus collapsed to release ceftazidime to kill bacteria.
 Similarly, polymer-augmented liposomes (PALs) were developed by binding poly((DEAEMA-co-BMA)-b-ManEMA) to the liposomes via hydrophobic interaction.
 PALs were used to deliver streptomycin to alveolar macrophages.^[103] They first entered into RAW264.7 macrophages via mannose receptor-mediated endocytosis.
-Under acidic lysosomal conditions, poly(DEAEMA-co-BMA) detached from PALs and disrupted liposome integrity, allowing streptomycin to be released.
-In vitro antibacterial results showed that PALs exhibited about 13-16-fold increased bactericidal efficiency than free streptomycin at doses of ~15 μg mL-1 against intracellular Francisella novicida.
+Under acidic lysosomal conditions, poly(DEAEMA-co-BMA) detached from PALs and disrupted liposome integrity, allowing